ramnes/awesome-mongodb/README.md

  - [nginx-gridfs](https://github.com/mdirolf/nginx-gridfs) - Nginx module for serving files from MongoDB's GridFS
  - [nginx-mongodb-rest](https://github.com/minhajuddin/nginx-mongodb-rest) - MongoDB REST client written as an Nginx module
  - [Variety](https://github.com/variety/variety) - Schema analyzer: see what fields are in your collection and what's their content
+ - [Mongolastic](https://github.com/ozlerhakan/mongolastic) - A dataset migration tool from MongoDB to Elasticsearch and vice versa

 ### Big Data
  - [mongo-hadoop](https://github.com/mongodb/mongo-hadoop) - MongoDB connector for Hadoop